 Task: Textures Baby!

-Always been wary of the old oil pastels.
-To wrangle them into anything looking like art I thought you'd have to have cavalier confiance just oozing out of every orifice and my confiance levels, (when it come to art) is less oozing ... more trickle like.
-But this was fun, the oil pastels invite speed and coias , and that translates into energy, something i know my arok could do with a shot of.
+I've always been wary of the old oil pastels.
+But this was fun, the oil pastels invite speed and chaos, and that translates into energy.
+Something I know I could do with a shot of.

 Task: More Calligraphy...